ucb-art/bag3_skywater130_workspace/README.md

 Note each of the runs in [scripts/test.sh](scripts/test.sh) uses BAG's `-raw` option to directly produce GDS.
 Attempts to use generated Virtuoso schematics will typically produce (intractable) LVS errors.

+If you would like to use abstract generation, there are a few issues to be aware of.
+More details available of the issues surrounding abstract generation and additional setup instructions in [the tech plugin abstract setup README.](skywater130/abstract_setup/README.md)

 ## Licensing